Find Your Perfect School

 Juvenile justice lawyers represent minors who are accused of committing criminal infractions in court.
 Child advocates defend minors in child trafficking, child abuse and neglect, foster care and adoption, and labor exploitation.

-Juvenile justice lawyers, also called juvenile justice attorneys, work in state and federal agencies, non-profit organizations and children children.
+Juvenile justice lawyers, also called juvenile justice attorneys, work in state and federal agencies, and non-profit organizations.

 A juvenile attorney must receive a master’s degree in law which, in addition to their bachelor’s studies can take up to eight years to complete.

-Child psychologists have a mean annual salary of $220,380, making these jobs one of the high paying careers working with children across the US.
+Child psychologists have a mean annual salary of $81,500, making these jobs one of the high-paying careers working with children across the US.

 A pediatrician is a specially trained medical doctor who works with infants, babies, adolescents, and adults.

 Children go through rapid mental and physical changes as they grow.
-Acquiring bachelor’s degree or higher education, pediatricians know this fact and evaluate young patients based on the normal ranger for their age.
+Acquiring a bachelor’s degree or higher education, pediatricians know this fact and evaluate young patients based on the normal range for their age.

 Also called pedodontists, pediatric dentists specialize in identifying and treating dental problems among teenagers, children, and infants.

-Similar to but with less responsibilities than medical doctors, pediatric dentists give intensive oral health care designed for growing children and teenagers.
-The average annual wage for pediatric dentists is between $180,830 and $208,000.
+Similar to but with fewer responsibilities than medical doctors, pediatric dentists give intensive oral health care designed for growing children and teenagers.
+The average annual wage for pediatric dentists is $173,909.

-Also called a speech therapist, a speech-language pathologists assesses, diagnoses, and treats speech and swallowing disorders in adults and children.
+Also called a speech therapist, a speech-language pathologist assesses, diagnoses, and treats speech and swallowing disorders in adults and children.

 They usually work as part of a special education team at a school or sometimes work with kids one-on-one (or in small groups).
 SLPs work on other speaking challenges like stuttering or trouble pronouncing word sounds and other language-related challenges.

-If you are interested in becoming one of the over 120,000 Speech Language Pathologists in the US, one must obtain a master’s degree along with a clinical fellowship.
+If you are interested in becoming one of the over 171,400 Speech Language Pathologists in the US, you must obtain a master’s degree along with a clinical fellowship.

 A pediatric audiologist examines kids and young adults for hearing loss and other related issues.
 They perform evaluations and tests to identify the presence, extent, and reasons for hearing loss in toddlers, babies, children, and young adults.